GPlaczek/PCmax/README.md

 2. A random process from the longer processor is put into the shorter processor
 3. This process is repeated *x* times (*x* is a parameter, which can be adjusted)

 While creating the population, algorithm only memorizes the current line-up and the best line-up so far (which is determined by the P||C<sub>max</sub>).
-Once the population is done building, we have te best line-up from that population and if it is better than the base line-up, the new line-up is a base for the next generation.
+Once the population is done building, we have the best line-up from that population and if it is better than the base line-up, the new line-up is a base for the next generation.

 ## Pseudocode
 ```